omar-abdelgawad/MineSweeper-python-tkinter/README.md

 # MineSweeper
-- created as a CS50P final project.
+- created the famous Minesweeper game as a CS50P final project.
-- Entire gui made using Tkinter.
+- Entire gui is made using Tkinter.

+## GAMEPLAY